swaroopkml96/SMach-nand2tetris/README.md

 **The Assembler** assembles programs in the assembly language described in the book into machine code.
 **The VMTranslator** translates VM code into assmebly code
 **The Compiler** compiles JACK programs into VM code.
 **The OS**, is a library of classes that help with I/O and a few other things.

-If you haven't read the book, I recommend you do.
-You'll never look at your computer in the same way again :)